10 best towns in Cornwall for a UK staycation

 9. St Austell

-St Austell is an old market town that’s located just a few miles from the south coast of Cornwall.
-As one of Cornwall’s biggest towns, it offers an appealing hub of independent shops, lively streets, and amazing bars and restaurants.
+As one of Cornwall’s biggest towns, I love that it offers an appealing hub of independent shops, lively streets, and amazing bars and restaurants.

-The town itself may not be the prettiest in Cornwall, but it offers some of the most beautiful beaches in Cornwall.
+I’ll admit that the town itself may not be the prettiest in Cornwall, but it offers some of the most beautiful beaches in Cornwall.
 It’s for this reason that St Austell has been dubbed as the Cornish Riviera.

 Another great appeal of this Cornish town is the truly charming harbour of Charlestown.
 You may recognise this fishing port, as it was used as the location for the television series Poldark!